PHP-DI/PHP-DI/doc/php-definitions.md

 ];
 ```

 Each entry will be resolved once and the same instance will be injected everywhere it is used.
+Just like with other definitions, objects defined with the `create()` helper are created only when needed (lazy-loading).

 ### Autowired objects